Hotmoka/hotmoka/README.md

       [required, no default]
     ...
   start:  creates a node that connects to an already existing node of a blockchain
-    NETWORK_URL: the URL of the already existing node ...
+    NETWORK_URI: the URI of the already existing node ...
   resume: resumes a node that was previously turned off with "docker stop"
     ...